Why a Competitive Aviation Industry is Great for Consumers

 Fair pricing regulation

 At the end of the day anyone who goes into business does so to maximise profits.
 If left unchecked, many of the businesses we patronise would have probably charged their customers a lot more than what they currently do, but that’s what competition does – it makes for somewhat of a default regulator of the prices we have to pay for things like plane tickets and everything else to do with travel, really.
+In fact, many aviation companies will even have legal staff, like those from Sidley Austin for instance, on hand to ensure they are keeping within the regulated pricing boundaries and the like.

 This built-in price regulation mechanism is effective enough, but cannot function all on its own.
 Sure, consumers will tend to choose the service provider offering the best service at the cheapest price, but without the likes of discount flight and travel booking platforms such as Opodo, prospective travellers would still be left with a lot of work to do in scouring through the many offers and then ultimately trying to settle for that offer which brings together great service and competitive pricing.
 You only have to look at the dynamics surrounding Opodo’s awards to fully understand just how much of a mission it would otherwise be, having to call up each and every airline in addition to each and every hotel, get a quotation and then compare all the options you’ve gathered.